cj-mills/christianjmills/_posts/2021-1-12-In-Game-Style-Transfer-Experiments-5.md

 ![lynx_digital_painting](..\images\in-game-style-transfer-experiments\part-5\lynx_digital_painting.jpg)

-The `fast_neural_style` model wasn't able to do much more than learn the color palette from this image.
+The `fast_neural_style` model wasn't able to do much more than transfer the color palette from this image.
 It failed to transfer texture or brush strokes.
+I tried a range of values for the training parameters but that didn't really help.
+I then tried modifying the model architecture to see if I could get it to capture more subtle details.
+None of these changes produced decent results with the above image.
 This was unexpected since the model does a decent job learning the style of physical paintings.

+### Starry Night by Vincent van Gogh ([link](https://commons.wikimedia.org/wiki/File:Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg))

 ![starry-night](..\images\in-game-style-transfer-experiments\part-5\starry-night.jpg)

-It can also learn style from other pieces of digital art.
+It can also learn styles from some pieces of digital art.

+### Totem by Justin Maller ([link](http://www.facets.la/2014/360/))

 ![facets-dragon](..\images\in-game-style-transfer-experiments\part-5\facets-dragon.jpg)

-I tried a range of values for the training parameters but that didn't really help.
-I then tried modifying the model architecture to see if that would help it capture more subtle details.